Welcome from Rabbi Paul Sidlofsky

 Rabbi Stephen A. Karol, Emeritus

-Rabbi Stephen A. Karol, a native of Kansas City, has served Temple Isaiah since July 2002.
+Rabbi Stephen A. Karol, a native of Kansas City, has served Temple Isaiah July 2002 to 2013.
 Rabbi Karol holds a B.A. in Sociology from the University of Wisconsin in Madison; was ordained at the Hebrew Union College—Jewish Institute of Religion in Cincinnati; and received Master of Arts in Hebrew Letters and Doctor of Divinity Degrees from HUC-JIR.
 Rabbi Karol served Temple Beth Zion in Buffalo, NY and Congregation Sha’aray Shalom in Hingham, MA before coming to Temple Isaiah.

 He was selected as the Village Times Herald’s Man of the Year in Religion in 2006, has served as President of the Three Village Interfaith Clergy Association, is on the board of the Shalom Interfaith Project, and participates in the annual Festival of Films and Faith as a committee member, panel member, and moderator for the films.
 He belongs to the Suffolk Board of Rabbis and the Long Island Board of Rabbis.